 The Cowichan Valley School District recognizes, and gives thanks, that we work, live, and play on the traditional lands of the Hul'q'umi'num' and Nuu-chah-nulh speaking peoples, specifically the lands of the Quw'utsun, Malahat, Ts'uubaa-asatx, Halalt, Penelakut, Stz'uminus, and Lyackson Peoples.
-We dedicate this work to First Nations, Inuit and Métis, and children of all origins in the Cowichan Valley School District.
+We dedicate this work to our First Nations, Inuit and Métis, and all children in the Cowichan Valley School District.